-The DALTON and LSDALTON packages are distributed for free and without any guarantee of reliability, accuracy, or suitability for any particular purpose.
+The Dalton and LSDalton programs are distributed for free and without any guarantee of reliability, accuracy, or suitability for any particular purpose.
 No obligation to provide technical support is expressed or implied.
-As time allows, the developers will attempt to answer inquiries on the user forum or the DALTON and LSDALTON GitLab source repository.
+As time allows, the developers will attempt to answer inquiries on the user forum or the Dalton and LSDalton GitLab source repository.
 For bug reports, specific and detailed information, with example inputs, would be appreciated.

 Where should you post?

 - How do I?
 Ask on the forum

 - I got this error, why?
 Ask on the forum